nhonvo/fresher-management-system/README.md

 1. Creation
    1. Allow for easy creation of classes.
    2. Allow trainers or administrators to add details such as class name, description, and training plan.
-   // include program table.
    // TODO: Add author only role trainer allow use this endpoint.
 2. Progress Tracking
    1. Have the ability to track progress and provide analytics on class performance.
    // score feature. getStudent of class sort by ???. ***.
    // include table test and syllabus get "he so" of test and calculate the score. (calculate by 5 fields in syllabus)
    2. Allow trainers or administrators to view the progress of each student in the class through a dashboard or report. (**)
-   /// optional. (đang ơ ngay bn, tong bn, list student và diem hien tai)
+   /// (đang ơ ngay bn, tong bn, list student và diem hien tai)

 ## Student